Skip to content

 NH Carpenter Ant Pricing Transparency: A Market Gap

 Of 10+ major NH pest control providers researched — Modern, JP, Colonial, Garfield, Fox, Ehrlich, Precision, NW, Dependable, Insight, and Aptive — none publish carpenter ant pricing on their websites; all require a free inspection before quoting.
-The only firm NH price data come from third-party reviews: Insight Pest Solutions Manchester at $129 (Angi) and Identify Pest Control Manchester at $250 (Yelp) for one-time visits.
-Publishing the full 2026 pricing ladder is itself a trust differentiator in a market where opacity is the norm.
+Publishing a clear severity-tier framework and encouraging homeowners to get a written quote is itself a trust differentiator in a market where opacity is the norm.
 UNH Extension explicitly calls carpenter ants 'the most troublesome structural pest in New Hampshire' — pricing transparency serves the public interest.

 Key Local Data